Robert Brown

 Overview

-I have collaborated on industrial physics with over a dozen high-tech companies for upwards of 30 years and worked longer than that (50 years!) on astroparticle and education physics.
-I’ve played a prideful role in the emergence of five new manufacturing (!) companies, and I’ve mentored more than 100 postdocs, doctorates, master’s students and undergraduates.
-My research group efforts have resulted in over 200 published papers and abstracts, my former students hold at least 150 patents (ten co-authored by me) and we have worked in radiation physics, MRI, PET, CT, electromagnetics, inverse methods, mechanical and thermal modeling, nonlinear dynamics, EEG, MEG, industrial and medical sensors, and physics education, as well as a professional-life-long involvement in elementary particle physics and cosmology.
+I have collaborated on industrial physics with over a dozen high-tech companies for upwards of 40 years and worked longer than that (50 years!) on astroparticle and education physics.
+I’ve played a prideful role in the emergence of six new manufacturing (!) companies and two more startups, and I’ve mentored more than 100 postdocs, doctorates, master’s students and undergraduates.
+My research group efforts have resulted in over 200 published papers and abstracts, my former students hold at least 250 patents (sixteen co-authored by me) and we have worked in the areas of radiation physics, MRI, PET, CT, electromagnetics, inverse methods, superconductivity, mechanical and thermal modeling, nonlinear dynamics, EEG, MEG, industrial and medical sensors, and physics education, as well as a professional-life-long involvement in elementary particle physics and cosmology.

 Other Milestones

 The truly fulfilling nature of a physics career in teaching and research certainly stems not only from its depth and variety, but also from the close collaboration of students.
 In my case, a beginning devotion to basic astroparticle physics extended to industrial (especially MRI) research, and an added focus on physics education research, all involved even very young students.
-Spin-offs from the teaching include the writing of a 1000-page MRI textbook (it’s been called the big green book and the daily companion of the MRI scientist), the creation of GRE flashcards (more than 3000 students from all over the globe have hard copies and, now, web and smartphone apps http://www.phys.cwru.edu/flashcards/), and a project ‘What your fifth- grader needs to know about college physics!’.
-In a pioneering entrepreneurial physics master’s program, I have co-advised most of its 50 graduates to date.
-Most recently, our team, which included an undergraduate who wrote his senior thesis on the subject, has won a “Patent for Humanity” award from the United States Patent and Trademark Office for the invention of a magneto-optical battery-operated malaria detection device (cheap, portable, fast).
-See below for further developments.
+Spin-offs from the teaching include the writing of a 1000-page MRI textbook (it’s been called the big green book and the daily companion of the MRI scientist), the creation of GRE flashcards (more than 3000 students from all over the globe have hard copies and, now, many more have had access to the web and smartphone apps http://www.phys.cwru.edu/flashcards/), and a project ‘What your fifth- grader needs to know about college physics!’.
+In a pioneering entrepreneurial physics master’s program, I have co-advised most of its 60 graduates to date.
+Most recently, our team, which included an undergraduate who wrote his senior thesis on the subject, has won two “Patent for Humanity” recognitions from the United States Patent and Trademark Office for the invention of a magneto-optical battery-operated malaria detection device (inexpensive, portable, fast, accurate).
+See below for further developments in other disease studies.

 Details

 Our principal applied areas are simulations in imaging (dominated by MRI but with increased attention paid to PET, CT, and radiotherapy) and of electromagnetic sensors.
-Finite element, FDTD, and Monte Carlo codes are important computational tools, along with analytical methods such as functional analysis with constraints.
-We engage in mathematical modeling of instruments and other electromagnetic systems and we optimize on those models in terms of their parameters, leading to such results as a “supershielding criterion” for optimizing magnetic and electric field confinement.
-My present and former students and I have initiated/designed three decades of MRI complete system (main, gradient, rf) commercial magnetic coil products, working with both large OEMs and those start-ups I mentioned above.
-(One of those start-ups began in my computational lab, Quality Electrodynamics, which now – 2017 – has more than 170 employees, at least 20 of whom trained in our physics department.
-The CEO/president obtained his Ph.D. with me, and thanks to his efforts, QED was ranked 11th among America’s twenty best young companies by Forbes Magazine in 2009 and has won many other awards.
+Finite element, FDTD, and Monte Carlo codes are our important computational tools, along with analytical methods such as functional analysis with constraints.
+We engage in mathematical modeling of instruments and other electromagnetic systems, and we optimize on those models in terms of their parameters, leading to such results as a “supershielding criterion” for optimizing magnetic and electric field confinement.
+My present and former students and I have initiated/designed four decades of MRI (main, gradient, rf) commercial magnetic coil products, working with both large OEMs and those start-ups I mentioned above.
+(One of those start-ups began in my computational lab, Quality Electrodynamics, which now – 2024 – has more than 200 employees, at least 25 were trained in and recruited through our physics department.
+The CEO/president obtained his Ph.D. with me, and thanks to his efforts, QED was ranked 11th among America’s twenty best young companies by Forbes Magazine in 2009 and has won many other awards since.
+Its growth into the future has even greater promise now that QED has become a major part of Canon Medical Systems.

 An early basic research activity has been theoretical calculations in support of new high-energy experiments, especially novel tests of the electroweak parameters through the production of pairs of weak bosons.
 (We discovered “radiation symmetry” in this way.)
-A series of experiments were performed in the subsequent years, and the latest round of boson-pair experiments reported in the last couple of years confirmed the original “radiation zero” and yielded refined constraints on trilinear couplings for the bosons.
-There is a new generation of radiation-zero experiments planned and carried out at the LHC in Switzerland.
-This past year has seen a former student and myself extend the radiation symmetry ideas to the radiation of gluons in quark physics.
+A series of experiments were performed in the subsequent years, and the latest round of boson-pair experiments reported in the last decade confirmed the original “radiation zero” and yielded refined constraints on trilinear couplings for the bosons.
+The latest radiation-zero experiments have been carried out at the pioneering high-energy laboratory, the LHC in Switzerland.
+In recent years, a former student and I extended the radiation symmetry ideas to the radiation of gluons in quark physics.
 Other basic research has dwelt upon cosmology (e.g., solutions to cosmic string equations) and fluid nonlinear analysis (e.g., stability of solitary waves under large perturbations).

-In the area of physics education research we have identified a “post-exam syndrome” and worked on the problem of a “teflon education.”
+In the area of physics education research, we have identified a “post-exam syndrome” and worked on the problem of a “Teflon education.”
 In the first, we consider the dilemma of students with unresolved difficulties associated with their exam performance and, in the second, we address ways to improve learning retention by novel repetition methods (“cycling”).
 At the present time, we have had at least twelve different lecturers employ cycling for more than two-dozen introductory classes at four different universities.
+Additionally, embedded in a frontier introductory course for many years has been a national award-winning chaos module and textbook.
+Our students study everything from Mandelbrot sets to Feigenbaum constants to the Lorenz map and the butterfly effect, both theoretically and experimentally.

 In summary, I point to the many marvelous undergraduate, graduate, and postgraduate collaborators who have led much of the above efforts.
 You can understand from what I have already said that the two most important words in my professional life are indeed “former students.”
-As for recent events, our industrial design work and its 30-year history have led to the official designation of our research group as OPTIMISE (Ohio Platform for Tomorrow’s Industrial Medical Imaging Systems and Equipment – http://optimise.case.edu/) serving an increasing number of companies in the commercialization of their products.
+As for recent events, our industrial design work and its 40-year history have led to the official designation of our research group as OPTIMISE (Ohio Platform for Tomorrow’s Industrial Medical Imaging Systems and Equipment – http://optimise.case.edu/) having served an increasing number of companies in the commercialization of their products.
 We were invited to describe our cycling method in “The Physics Teacher.”
-And just now led by my former and present students we have followed up on our malaria detector to use related technology to invent a similarly fast, portable, cheap monitor of oil contaminants in the prediction of engine failure in a wide variety of industrial applications, and we have just started up a new company, Crystics (Crystalline Diagnostics) LLC.
+And led by my former and present students (of course!) we have invented “electro-gravity” technology to also make a fast, portable, inexpensive, and accurate monitor of oil contaminants in the prediction of engine failure in a wide variety of industrial applications.
+We have most recently started up a new company, Crystics (Crystalline Diagnostics) LLC, and utilized our magnetic particle research to capture and image other major disease components in Lyme, virus, and cancer maladies.
 Stay tuned to see where it all goes!

 Selected Publications and Patents